-Climate Change should be viewed as an opportunity.
-And not only for our country in terms of advanced innovation, but also to fight many social issues such as poverty and housing.
+Climate Change should be viewed as an opportunity for our country not only in terms of advanced innovation, but also to fight many social issues such as poverty and housing.

 The Green New Deal is ambitious, and I am in full support.
 I call upon a market-based Federal "Carbon Fee and Dividend" Plan where a carbon fee is placed on carbon-based fuels at the source & on importers, where the fee increases over time.
 Eventually clean energy will become cheaper than fossil fuels, incentivizing investors and entrepreneurs towards more cleaner energy technology.